 Example: A 58-year-old retiree takes an immediate FERS pension and qualifies for the supplement.
 She later picks up consulting work that pushes her income above the earnings limit.
 Her supplement is reduced month by month until, eventually, it drops to zero.

-The supplement is most valuable for employees who retire early with many years of federal service and rely heavily on their FERS pension for income.
-It’s especially helpful for special-category employees — such as law enforcement officers, firefighters and air-traffic controllers — who often retire in their 50s and can begin receiving the supplement right away.
+The FERS supplement is most valuable for employees who retire early with many years of federal service, and those who rely heavily on their FERS pension for income.
+It’s especially helpful for special-category employees, such as law enforcement officers, firefighters and air-traffic controllers, who often retire in their 50s and can begin receiving the supplement right away.

 It also benefits anyone who wants to bridge the gap between their FERS retirement date and the start of Social Security, helping them maintain steady income without drawing down savings.

 Example: A 57-year-old law enforcement officer retires with 25+ years of service.
-The supplement provides Social-Security-like income immediately, covering the years until he reaches 62 and becomes eligible for actual Social Security.
+The supplement provides Social-Security-like income immediately, covering the years until he turns 62 and becomes eligible for actual Social Security.

 How To Use the FERS Supplement in Your Retirement Plan